 I will be a flight attendant

 This lifestyle is a perfect match for who I want to become.

 The world is my school.
 Learning never ends.

 I deserve a good life.

 It may feel odd at first, but conviction comes with repetition.
 Write these affirmations on paper.
 Put them on your mirror, desk, inside the lunch box, or on your pillow.
 Force yourself to say it.

 7. Visualize your success

 Create a mental movie of how the interview will go.
 How you will walk into the room, participate in the tasks, smile, and chat with your colleagues.
-Then imagine the end of the interview followed by the call from the airline telling you the good news.
+Then, imagine the end of the interview, followed by a call from the airline telling you the good news.
 Visualize packing for your relocation, arriving at your new home, wearing the uniform, serving people, and going to Paris, Tokyo, and Rio.
 Go deep into it.